CookieMikeLiu/ST-HAG/README.md

-Development of Spatio-Temporal Hybrid Attentive Graph Network for Accurate Diagnosis of Mental Disorders on fMRI Time-Series Data
+Spatio-Temporal Hybrid Attentive Graph Network for Diagnosis of Mental Disorders on fMRI Time-Series Data
 ====

 Keras-based implementation of ST-HAG networks for time-series fMRI classification.